Winter-White Holiday Wreath

 Thread more bind wire through the ornaments and tie them to the wreath.

-Pro tip: Create clusters of ornaments in twos and threes throughout the wreath.
-You can keep it monochromatic like us, or use bright, colorful ornaments to create a pop of contrast.
+Create clusters of ornaments in twos and threes throughout the wreath.
+You can keep it monochromatic or use bright, colorful ornaments to create a pop of contrast.

-We definitely don’t want the brown bind wire hindering our white winter wonderland.
-A simple way to solve this problem?
-Tie on some white garland.
-This will conceal the wire from view.
+To hide the brown bind wire, tie on some white garland.
 If you have any remaining exposed bits of wire, tuck more flowers into the wreath.
+Then it's ready to hang!